luhmann/tutorial-ng2-weather-app/steps/003-getting-started.md

 * `<degrees>`: The text "19°"
 * `<weather-shortinfo>`: The combination of <city>, <weather-description> and <degrees>

+(If you do not like the names feel free to use better ones)

-We can also identify how these components might be reused in the future:
+We can also already identify how we me might reuse some of these components in other areas of our interface:

 ![First Step](../assets/screens_reuse.png)

-The last component highlights another very important concept: composability.
-Just like traditional HTML-Tags you can nest components into each other and create new components.
-This allows a very granular approach to structuring your frontend-apps and different levels of reusability.
+The `<weather-shortinfo>`-component from above highlights another very important concept: composability.
+Just like traditional HTML-Tags you can nest components into each other and create new components of increasing specificity.
+This allows a very granular approach to structuring your frontend-apps and allows for different levels of reusability.
 The `<city>`-component might be highly reusable, because in essence it represents just a very particular way of formatting a text (3rem Helvetica Neue light in a white color and with a drop shadow), while the `weather-shortinfo`-component might potentially only exist in one place within your app, as it is composed of three other components.